As we age, our metabolic rate slows down and the processes of fat-burn and weight-loss become a lot more difficult.

 Once in a while, you can also eat legumes, whole grains, and starchy vegetables.
 However, you must completely give up sugar, trans fats, and refined flour.
 Atkins is definitely better than Weight Watchers because it is clinically-supported.
 Furthermore, the Atkins diet can be easily customized to one’s individual needs.

 Unlike Atkins diet which advises its dieters to include a variety of fats in their daily eating plans, the South Beach program minimizes saturated fat.
-For example, you’re not allowed to eat butter.
+For example, butter is a restricted diet food.
 Still, this system lets you consume non-starchy vegetables without any limitation whatsoever.
-Long story short, this diet is comprised of three main phases and you will be able to eat seafood, eggs, lean meat, legumes, vegetables, low-fat or fat-free cheeses, nuts, fruits, soy products, etc. Things like starchy carbs, alcohol, and fruit juices must be avoided.
+Long story short, this diet is comprised of three main phases and you will be able to eat seafood, eggs (omega fatty acids), lean meat, legumes, vegetables, low-fat or fat-free cheeses, nuts, fruits, soy products, etc. Things like starchy carbs, alcohol, and fruit juices must be avoided.

 2. Fruits and Veggies Weight-Loss Diet